 Carbohydrate protein efficient metabolism

-Carbohydrate protein efficient metabolism is a metabolism type that is characterized by a high level of protein and carbohydrate metabolism but low-fat metabolism.
+Carbohydrate and high protein efficient metabolism is a metabolism type that is characterized by a high level of protein and carbohydrate metabolism but low-fat metabolism.
 It is characterized by the following:

 Carbohydrate efficient Metabolism

-Carbohydrate-efficient metabolism is the most common type of metabolism, and it’s also the least efficient.
-People who have carbohydrate-efficient metabolisms are often overweight or even obese.
+Carbohydrate-efficient metabolism, often linked with high protein intake, is the most common type of metabolism, and it’s also the least efficient.
+People who have carbohydrate-efficient metabolisms often have a higher weight.
 This is because their bodies have trouble regulating blood sugar.

-Because carbohydrate-efficient metabolisms have so much difficulty controlling blood sugar levels, they’re also more likely to gain weight than other types of metabolisms.
-The reason for this has a lot to do with how carbohydrates are processed in the body; in particular, how quickly they’re broken down into glucose (blood sugar) and used as fuel by the cells in your body.
+Because carbohydrate-efficient metabolisms have so much difficulty controlling blood sugar levels, they’re also more likely to gain weight than other metabolisms.
+The reason for this has a lot to do with how carbohydrates are processed in the body, particularly how quickly they’re broken down into glucose (blood sugar) and used as fuel by the cells in your body.

 Eating for your metabolic type